tob-serve/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-warm up programs for my alx se course more readme's in individual files :)
+this is for the javascript warm up project nothing much :)